 Hail friends and followers,

 Today I’d like to catch you up on what’s been happening at End Game Games with Ragnaroll over the past 6 months or so.
-I’d like to start with a little apology to anyone who’s had tell them a date in the past.
+I’d like to start with a little apology to anyone who’s a date from me in the past.
 Development with Ragnaroll has been ongoing but real life has thrown in an unexpected interruption over the past couple months.
 I’m back on track now and can commit to staying on that track through the upcoming Kickstarter and beyond.
 Continue reading

 Ragnarol has been in development for a long time now.
 It’s possible you heard of it a couple of years ago, when it was bouncing around in my head, or you’ve played it with me sometime over the past 18 months.
 It’s getting towards completion, but this last, long march through the snow is proving longer and harder than I had planned for.
 I just wanted to give you a quick update of what’s been happening with Ragnarol lately and where we’re heading in the very near future!
 Continue reading

 Hedron is launching on Kickstarter today, and I’m happy to say there’s been no changes since the last designer diary.
 Hedron’s stable and ready for some public scrutiny.
 This is going to be the first in a series of diaries that I’ll post throughout the campaign, looking back at Hedron’s development and focusing on my 5 design goals, but first… Continue reading